This is the last of the 3-part book-review series on the Air-conditioned Nation series of books written by the academic Cherian George (CG).

 So what’s left as a winning strategy?
 Only dedicated service and the humility to treat all citizens as equals.
 After Aljunied, elections will have to be fought on these basics.
 This is the great favour that Low Thia Khiang has done for the citizens of Singapore.
 The irony, of course, is that it’s also a favour to the ruling party— forcing it to reform and come back far stronger in 2015.

 Whatever is good for the PAP as the ruling party is also good for Singapore.
 Still even with 10 seats after GE2020, the WP have a long way to go before reaching the 1/3 bar to block constitutional changes.

 The Dogma behind POFMA

-The Protection from Online Falsehoods and Manipulation Act (POFMA) was enacted in 2019 to officially to counter online falsehoods.
+The Protection from Online Falsehoods and Manipulation Act (POFMA) was enacted in 2019 officially to counter online falsehoods.

 CG fairly points out the immediate surface pros and cons of POFMA:

 So we might, with good reason, welcome government restrictions on online falsehoods that cause harm to vulnerable communities or public health….
 But none of this required that we let the government arm itself with powers that make it harder for us to hold officials to account.

 More can be read from it than what the official reasons state.